An Explainable Deep Learning-Based Method For Schizophrenia Diagnosis Using Generative Data-Augmentation: Experiments and Results

+The network architectures and all hyperparameters were selected considering the results of the initial classification in Section~\ref{sec:initial-classification}, the characteristics of our data and additional experimentation.
 Every iteration for WGAN-GP takes approximately three times as long as VAE on the same GPU.
-Consequently, both models were trained for almost the same amount of time.
-Figure \ref{fig:comp} shows sample synthetic instances of each class for both models.
+Consequently, both models were trained for the same amount of time.